darrenjs/c_dev_utils/README.md

 cerror
 ------

-cerror lists many of the standard error codes defined on a Linux system, eg, values like EWOULDBLOCK, and their assoicated system error strings.
+Lists many of the standard error codes defined on a Linux system, eg, values like EWOULDBLOCK, and their assoicated system error strings.

     $ cerror | grep TIME